Welcome!

 My face is the part of me to which others direct their attention, whenever they address me as ‘you’.
 I lie behind my face, and yet I am present in it, speaking and looking through a world of others who are in turn both revealed and concealed like me.
 My face is a boundary, a threshold, the place where I appear as the monarch appears on the balcony of a palace.[1]

-Even though our faces are obscured these days either by a mask or by Zoom, take a minute to look a little more closely at the faces of people in your life and catch a glimmer of God’s image.
+Take a minute to look a little more closely at the faces and into the eyes of people in your life and catch a glimmer of God’s image.

 [1] Robert Scruton, The Face of God (New York, NY: Continuum Publishing Group, 2012), 78.